Prosecutor: Riot was ‘moment to celebrate’ for Oath Keepers

 Moerschel’s lawyer, Scott Weinberg, said his client quickly realized on Jan.
 6 that the situation “wasn’t what he signed up for” and left both the Capitol and the Oath Keepers group.
 Rhodes treated the group like his “personal piggy bank,” Weinberg said.

-Vallejo, an Army veteran, drove from Arizona and stayed with the arsenal of weapons at the hotel in Virginia, just outside Washington.
-He spoke about a “declaration of a guerilla war” on the morning of Jan.
+Vallejo, an Army veteran, drove from Arizona and stayed with the arsenal of weapons at the hotel in Virginia, just outside Washington and sent unanswered messages offering to deploy a “quick reaction force,” or QRF.
+He also spoke about a “declaration of a guerilla war” on the morning of Jan.
 6, according to an audio recording played in court.

+“This is life or death for Mr. Vallejo.
+He is deadly serious,” Manzo said.

+But Vallejo’s lawyer said Vallejo “wears his heart on his sleeve and has no guile” and did not have close ties to the other defendants.
+“No one was counting on Mr. Vallejo as part of a QRF,” said Matthew Peed.

 Seditious conspiracy, a Civil War-era offense, can be difficult to prove, especially when the alleged plot is unsuccessful.